 Agentic DevOps is still developing, but the foundations are already available today.
 GitHub Copilot, Azure DevOps, and Microsoft’s AI services can already be used to build smarter, more connected workflows.

-At Exodata, we help teams design and manage environments that are ready for this future.
+At Exodata, our managed IT services help teams design and manage environments that are ready for this future.
 Whether you are already using GitHub Enterprise or exploring Azure for the first time, we can help you lay the groundwork for a more intelligent and efficient development process.